 The AKG K240 STUDIO is an affordable semi-closed studio headphone perfect for home studios or students.
 While the sound is accurate, the K240 STUDIO doesn’t quite reach audiophile status.
 These headphones will also be great for DJs looking for an affordable pair of semi-open headphones.
 While the AKG K240 STUDIO may not be the best studio headphones under $100, they are certainly great value for money.

-Although the CB-1 is a budget studio headphone, Status Audio have been generous with the padding on the ear cups.
+Although the CB-1 is a budget studio headphone, Status Audio has been generous with the padding on the ear cups.
 The pads feature a thick foam with soft PU leather cover.
 The ear cups are some of the largest on the market and should easily fit over most ears comfortably.

 For under $70 the CB-1 sounds surprisingly good.
-In fact, I’d say it’s a great sounding headphone in the under $100 range.
-You generally don’t expect anything spectacular when it comes to budget headphones, so it’s incredible that the CB-1 sound as good as they do.
+I’d say it’s a great-sounding headphone in the under $100 range.
+You generally don’t expect anything spectacular regarding budget headphones, so it’s incredible that the CB-1 sound as good as they do.
 The CB-1 sound is very close to the Audio-Technica ATH-M50x with the latter offering only slightly more definition and clarity.

 The Status Audio CB-1 comes with two detachable cables.
-The first is a standard 3.9ft – 9.8ft coil cable and the second is a 9.8ft straight cable.
+The first is a standard 3.9ft – 9.8ft coil cable, and the second is a 9.8ft straight cable.
 Each cable plugs into the ear cups with a twist lock mechanism, so the cable can’t be pulled out by mistake.
 Both cables have a threaded ⅛ inch connector which enables you to fit the ¼ adapter if needed.

 The build quality isn’t the strongest, and this is where the Status Audio CB-1 doesn’t win.
-Status Audio have put all the budget into the internal electronics, which means the CB-1 is not the most durable headphone.
-Twist or bend too much and the CB-1 will break much easier than other headphones in this article.
+Status Audio has put all the budget into the internal electronics, which means the CB-1 is not the most durable headphone.
+Twist or bend too much, and the CB-1 will break much easier than other headphones in this article.

 Status Audio CB-1 Closed Back Studio Monitors Conclusion